What we've done What we are doing

 • In basins where the top-down emissions were higher, it was often a result of higher emissions from episodic events.

-Given ongoing developments in measurement technologies, we expect our measurement-informed estimates will continue to evolve as we incorporate those technologies into our approach.
 We do not consider that the measurement technologies will yield exact representations; we use our results to evaluate mitigation approaches rather than determine precise quantifications.
-As we approach Level 5 reporting, we anticipate that measurement technologies will continue to improve, so we continue to monitor, pilot and test a range of measurement technologies across our assets.
+As we continue our Level 5 reporting, we anticipate that measurement technologies will continue to improve.

 Next steps